skhalsa10/Mobile-Agents/README.md

 #### Starting the App
 Change the directory of your terminal or command prompt  to the directory where you downloaded the jar to.

+#####When you download the jar make sure you download the jar from the master branch on csgit

 Type `java -jar MobileAgents_mllouie_skhalsa10.jar ./config-file-path.txt` this will start the application in a mode that is least graphics and resource intensive.
 So if your machine is old or has low specs run this mode